-Through research, consultancy, and training, IBRU seeks to facilitate enhanced understanding of border areas, contribute to the peaceful resolution of boundary disputes, and engage with broader geographic questions concerning the changing nature of sovereignty, territory, citizenship, and the political organisation of space.
+Through research, consultancy and training, IBRU seeks to facilitate enhanced understanding of border areas, contribute to the peaceful resolution of boundary disputes, and engage with broader geographic questions concerning the changing nature of sovereignty, territory, citizenship, and the political organisation of space.

-Since its founding in 1989, IBRU has been the world’s leading research centre on international boundary making and dispute resolution.
+Since its founding as the International Boundaries Research Unit in 1989, IBRU has been the world’s leading research centre on international boundary making and dispute resolution, creating impact through the services it provides to the public and private sectors.
 Today, IBRU brings together work in international boundary law with the geographic study of borders and bordering in the 21st century.

 'Introduction to International Boundaries: Definition, Delimitation and Dispute Resolution'

 This online training course provides a simple, contextual overview of international boundaries and the practical measures that can be taken to resolve international boundary disputes.
 Through a series of short online lectures and a final practical exercise, the course explores the relevance of borders and looks at land and maritime boundary disputes, before covering methods available for dispute resolution.